laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 This appendix is informative.

-While the CDE provides
+CBOR application protocols are agreements about how to use CBOR for a specific application or set of applications.
+Application protocols make representation decisions in order to constrain the variety of ways in which some aspect of the information model could be represented in the CBOR data model for the application.
+For instance, there are several CBOR tags that can be used to represent a time stamp (such as 0, 1, 1001), each with some specific properties.
+Application protocols that need to represent a timestamp typically choose a specific tag and further constrain its use where necessary (e.g., tag 1001 was designed to cover a wide variety of applications
+{{-tag1001}}).
+Where no tag is available, the application protocol can design its own format for some application data.
+Even where a tag is available, the application data can choose to use its definitions without actually encoding the tag (e.g., by using its content in specific places in an "unwrapped" form).
+For instance, CWT defines an application data type "NumericDate" which is formed by "unwrapping" tag 1 (see {{Sections 2 and 5 of -cwt}}).

+CWT does not use deterministic encoding.
+Applications that do, and that derive CBOR data items from application data without maintaining a record of which choices are to be made when representing these application data, generally make rules for these choices as part of the application protocol.
+In this document, we speak about these choices as Application-Level Deterministic Representation Rules (ALDR for short).
+For example, a hypothetical variant of CWT that makes use of deterministic encoding will need to make an ALDR for NumericDate: the definition of tag 1 allows both integer and floating point numbers ({{Section 3.4.2 of RFC8949@-cbor}}), and the application rules may choose to only use integers, or to always use integers when the numeric value can be represented as such without loss of information, or to always use floating point numbers, or some of these for some application data and different ones for other application data.

-for commonality between different applications of CBOR, for an application or a group of applications it can be useful to further constrain the set of data items handled (_exclusions_) and to define further mappings
-(_reductions_) that help the application(s) get by with the exclusions.
+CDE provides for encoding commonality between different applications of CBOR once these application-level choices have been made.
+It can be useful for an application or a group of applications to document their choices aimed at deterministic representation of application data in a general way, constraining the set of data items handled (_exclusions_) and defining further mappings (_reductions_) that help the application(s) get by with the exclusions.
+This can be done in the application protocol specification (similar to the way CWT defines NumericDate) or as a separate document.

 For example, the dCBOR specification {{-dcbor}} specifies the use of CDE together with some application-level rules, i.e., an ALDR ruleset, such as a